interTwin-eu/teapot/CONFIGURATION.md

 4. Modify the OIDC provider list in `teapot.py` under `flaat.set_trusted_OP_list`.

-StoRM WebDAV servers require `SSL` certificates.
-To generate self-signed certificates, run `sudo self-signed-cert-gen.sh`.
+Both Teapot and StoRM WebDAV servers require `SSL` certificates.
+Teapot requires signed certificates to be added to `/var/lib/teapot/webdav`.
+To generate self-signed certificates for StoRM WebDAV and add them to the trust store, run `sudo self-signed-cert-gen.sh`.

 To run Teapot, OpenSSL certificates may need to be adjusted.
 To do this please do the following: In `OPENSSLDIR`, which can be found with